Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- The 62.5 PPG average total in Volunteers games this season is five points fewer than this game's over/under.
+- The 67 total in this game is 4.5 points higher than the 62.5 average total in Volunteers games this season.

 Alabama Stats and Trends

-- In Alabama's seven games this season, it has four wins against the spread.

-- The Crimson Tide have covered the spread once this season when favored by 27.5 points or more (in two chances).
+- This season, the Crimson Tide have one against the spread win in two games as a favorite of 24.5 points or more.

-- Alabama's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Alabama's games this year have gone over the point total three times in seven opportunities (42.9%).

-- Alabama is 4-3 against the spread and 6-1 overall this season when the team scores more than 22.9 points.
+- Alabama is 4-3 against the spread and 6-1 overall in games when it records more than 22.9 points.

-- In games that Alabama picks up more than 368 yards, the team is 4-2 against the spread and 5-1 overall.
+- Alabama is 4-2 against the spread and 5-1 overall when the team piles up over 368 yards.

 - This year, the Crimson Tide have five turnovers, four fewer than the Volunteers have takeaways (9).